dougkerr/ftp_upload-1/FTP_Upload/doc/DeveloperNotes.md

 library.

 Some of the tests validate the code that sets up a key pair with the cloud server (`testKeys.sh`).
-These tests require a test account on an accessible test server stand in for the cloud server.
+These tests require a test account on an accessible test server as a stand in for the cloud server.
 Prior to running the tests, copy the file `test_example.conf` to `test.conf`, and edit it to supply the test server name, account and account password.